ntoll/ntoll.github.io/posts/why-computers-1.md

 That's how you play Snap..!

-The rules illustrated in this deliberately precise story describe *how*, given certain states of affairs, such-and-such things must happen.
+<p id="rules_of_snap">The rules illustrated in this deliberately precise story describe
+<em>how</em>, given certain states of affairs, such-and-such things must
+happen.
 States of affairs unambiguously describe how things are in the world.
 For example, "there are two stacks of face-up cards whose top cards are of matching value".
-When I describe how such-and-such must happen, I mean clear and unambiguous instructions describe *how* play proceeds given a certain state of affairs.
+When I describe how such-and-such must happen, I mean clear and unambiguous instructions describe <em>how</em> play proceeds given a certain state of affairs.</p>

 Put simply, this is *how* the game of Snap is played.